opendocsg/opendoc-sensor-data-exchange/User Guide/Projects.md

 - Subscribed topics – Displays the topic that you have subscribed by this project and the total number of topics subscribed by this project.

+[Insert How to create projects]

-## Connections ##
+## Set up MQTT connections ##

-After creating a new project, this tab shows the connection strings and SSL certificates to setup MQTT client.
+After creating a new project, this tab shows the connection strings and SSL certificates to setup connections to MQTT.

 MQTT Client ID is auto-generated in MQTT client.